Everything you need to know about obtaining a insurance agent license in Houston, Texas — requirements, costs, timeline, and application process.

 You may also need to complete registration with the Texas Secretary of State at sos.state.tx.us.

-Before applying, verify that your business location in Houston's Harris County is properly zoned for your intended use.
-Contact the Houston planning department.
+Before applying, verify your business location in Houston's Harris County is properly zoned for your intended use.
+Contact the Houston planning department for a zoning verification letter.

 File your insurance agent license application with the Houston city clerk or licensing department.
-Many Texas municipalities now accept online applications.
+Many Texas municipalities now accept online applications, which can shave a week off processing time.

 Submit payment of $140–$700 (typical range for Houston).
-Fees may vary based on your business type and size.
+Fees may vary based on your business type, size, and the specific license tier you're applying for.

 Processing typically takes 2-8 weeks after exam in Houston.
-As a major metro, expect potential delays during peak periods.
+As a major metro, expect potential delays during peak permit-renewal seasons.

 Navigating Texas's licensing requirements can be complex.
 Connect with a licensed business attorney who specializes in Houston regulations.